← All posts

 Why we score 2,500 tickers, not 5,000.

-The Massive feed gives us 5,757 US tickers.
-We actively score 2,500.
-Here's why that cutoff exists, what we do with the rest, and why bigger isn't better.
+A third-party market-data feed covers thousands of US tickers.
+We actively score ~2,500 by daily dollar-volume — here's why that cutoff exists, what we do with the rest, and why bigger isn't better.

-The data feed (Massive, formerly Polygon.io) gives us coverage of every listed US security.
-About 5,757 tickers, after filtering out OTC.
-We actively score the top 2,500 by daily dollar-volume.
+The data feed (a third-party market-data feed) gives us coverage of every listed US security — the full liquid US universe, after filtering out OTC.
+We actively score the top ~2,500 by daily dollar-volume.
 Roughly half the new-user feedback is "why isn't $XYZ scored?" — so here's the reasoning, written once.

 The filter is liquidity